calimarkus/AutoLayoutCells/readme.md

 1. If you are totally new to AutoLayout, the following buttons are your new best  friends.
 Use them to create constraints in Interface Builder:
    ![constraint types](assets/autolayoutcontrols.png "constraint types")

 I do not show the basic UITableViewCellStyleDefault in my examples.
 You can figure it out yourself.
-But let's have a look at the other three layouts starting with **UITableViewCellStyleSubtitle**.
+But let's have a look at the other three layouts starting with UITableViewCellStyleSubtitle.

+### UITableViewCellStyleSubtitle

 This is a quite static layout.
 Two labels, one on the top, one on the bottom.
 But we want the length to be always as long as the text is, not any longer.
 Also the maximum length should be no longer than the cell itself minus 10px margin.
 How can we achieve this?
 Here is an overview of all constraints for both labels:

 ![uitableviewcellstylesubtitle](assets/uitableviewcellstylesubtitle.jpg "uitableviewcellstylesubtitle")